Prosumma/HTTPFluent/README.md

 HTTPFluent provides a fluent interface over HTTP, primarily designed to work with APIs.
 HTTPFluent supports three styles: callback, `async` (with Swift >= 5.5) and Combine.

+## Integration

+HTTPFluent is available only via Swift Package Manager.

+## Usage

 HTTPFluent is extremely intuitive to use, so a few examples will suffice:

 ```swift